 Global markets have shifted dramatically over the last several years, experiencing significant volatility driven by increasing concerns over persistent inflation, high interest rates, slowing economic growth and geopolitical uncertainty.
-In 2022, inflation reached multi-decade highs in many major economies around the world, prompting central banks to pursue monetary policy tightening actions that created, and are likely to continue to create headwinds to economic growth.
-However, in the latter part of 2023 the economy began to show signs of growth, with a strong labor market and deceleration of inflation.
-In response to these trends, the Federal Reserve paused interest rate increases in the fourth quarter of 2023 and it is possible that the Federal Reserve may begin rate cuts as soon as the second half of 2024.
+In 2022, inflation reached multi-decade highs in many major economies around the world, prompting central banks to pursue monetary policy tightening actions that created, and are likely to continue to create, headwinds to economic growth.
+However, in the latter part of 2023 the U.S. economy began to show signs of growth, with a strong labor market and deceleration of inflation.
+In response to these trends, the Federal Reserve paused interest rate increases in the fourth quarter of 2023.
+During 2024, inflation continued to decelerate and moderated at approximately 2.5%, which led to the Federal Reserve making its first rate cut in four years during its September 2024 meeting.
+It is expected that the Federal Reserve will make additional rate cuts in 2025.

-Our future results may be adversely affected by resulting challenges in fundraising activity, the pace of capital deployment and our ability to collect rental income when due.
+Our future results may be adversely affected by challenges in fundraising activity, the pace of capital deployment and our ability to collect rental income when due.
 See "Risk Factors-Risks Related to Our Business-Difficult economic, market and political conditions may adversely affect our businesses, including by reducing the value or hampering the performance of the investments made by our funds or reducing the ability of our funds to raise or deploy capital, each of which could materially reduce our revenue, earnings and cash flow and adversely affect our financial prospects and condition" in our annual report on Form 10-K.